bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 ---
 Elle Mouton: 00:00:00

-Then we get to Gossip 2.0, which is the bigger jump here, which would be instead of tying a 'UTXO' proof to every channel, you instead tie a proof to every node announcement.
+Then we get to Gossip 2.0, which is the bigger jump here, which would be instead of tying a UTXO proof to every channel, you instead tie a proof to every node announcement.

-Oliver Gugger: 00:00:15
+Adam Jonas: 00:00:15

 Okay.

-Paul Matzkoff: 00:00:19
+Adam Jonas: 00:00:19

 It's a good week for podcasting.

-Oliver Gugger: 00:00:21
+Mark Erhardt: 00:00:21

 Oh yes.
 We have a lot of people to talk to.

-Paul Matzkoff: 00:00:25
+Adam Jonas: 00:00:25

 We'll see how many we can wrangle.
-But first two are going to be El and Ali.
+But first two are going to be Elle and Oli.
 And what are we going to talk about with them?

-Oliver Gugger: 00:00:33
+Mark Erhardt: 00:00:33

 So someone told us that there might be some movement on Taproot channels.
-And given that there is a spec meeting happening, We wanted to hear about what the proposed spec changes are, how taproot channels work, how that fits into 'PTLCs', what upgrade paths might exist to get there.
+And given that there is a spec meeting happening, We wanted to hear about what the proposed spec changes are, how taproot channels work, how that fits into PTLCs, what upgrade paths might exist to get there.
 So we're asking the people that are writing the spec.

-Paul Matzkoff: 00:00:58
+Adam Jonas: 00:00:58

 Cool.
 I hope you enjoy the episode.

-Oliver Gugger: 00:01:07
+Mark Erhardt: 00:01:07

 Hey Jonas, welcome back.

-Jonas Foss-Hellmuth: 00:01:08
+Adam Jonas: 00:01:08

 Thank you.

-Paul Matzkoff: 00:01:09
+Adam Jonas: 00:01:09

 It's been a while, but we have two great guests today.
 Welcome to Chaincode.
 It's great to have you here.
-And I'm excited to talk about civil Taproot channels.
+And I'm excited to talk about Simple Taproot channels.

-Jonas Foss-Hellmuth: 00:01:18
+Oliver Gugger: 00:01:18

 Thank you for having us.